CrowdStrike/aws-cspm-scp-analysis/README.md

-# CrowdStrike Falcon Cloud Security AWS SCP Analysis Tool
+# Falcon Cloud Security - AWS SCP Analysis Tool

 This tool analyzes Service Control Policies (SCPs) in your AWS Organization to determine if they would prevent CrowdStrike Falcon Cloud Security from deploying successfully.